-The earliest portion of Trafalgar Township to be surveyed was Dundas Street which was an important and strategic military transportation route between York (Toronto) and the lakehead at Dundas (Hamilton) - in 1795.
+The earliest portion of Trafalgar Township to be surveyed was Dundas Street - an important and strategic military transportation route between York (Toronto) and the lakehead at Dundas (Hamilton) - in 1795.
 Deputy Provincial Surveyor Samuel S. Wilmot surveyed the County of Halton, including Trafalgar Township, in 1806 using Dundas Street as a baseline.
-Dundas Street through Trafalgar Township had been partially cleared by 1800, but in order to ensure the timely clearing and improvement of "The Dundas Road" allowance, the first lots to be granted to settlers were along this route.
-37 Early settlers were "required to clear 5 acres, fence in their lots and build a house" and the properties which boarded on a road had to clear the trees within 100 feet and make improvements to the road.
-38
+Dundas Street through Trafalgar Township had been partially cleared by 1800, but in order to ensure the timely clearing of "The Dundas Road" allowance, the first lots to be granted to settlers were along this route.
+35 Settlement of Trafalgar Township began in the spring and summer of 1807.
+36 As a result, a number of small hamlets and villages in what is now North Oakville were established prior to 1820 when land in the Mississauga Tract was ceded to the crown and land at the mouth of the Sixteen Mile Creek and Bronte Creek was able to be purchased.